-The Directors of K&S Corporation Limited today announced a net profit after tax of \$14.8 million, a decrease of 20.9% on the previous year.
+The Directors of K&S Corporation Limited announced a net profit after tax of \$16.4 million, an increase of 10.9% on the previous year.
+Operating revenue for the year was \$554.8 million, an increase of 6.0% on the previous corresponding period.